fort-nix/nix-bitcoin/docs/install.md

 	```

 8. Setup environment

 	```
 	nix-shell
 	```

+	This will set up your nix-bitcoin environment and might take a while without giving an output.

 9. Create nixops deployment in nix-shell.

 	```
 	nixops create network/network.nix network/network-nixos.nix -d bitcoin-node
 	```